Translating Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X') into English

 Shin'yō shite wa ikenai.
 Watashi no yū koto dake o kiite ireba ii

 'You shouldn't trust [other people].
-You need to (or should) listen only to me'
+You should listen only to what I say = You should do only what I tell you'

 - English: You shouldn't trust anyone else.
 Just me.